e9gsrivastava/ice_data_upload/docvault/README.md

 3. Specify a start date for processing the data by choosing a date from the calendar input.
 4. Click the "Upload" button to initiate the upload and processing.
 5. After the upload process completes, you will receive a message indicating the number of files uploaded and the username.
-6. Additionally, the filenames are saved in the database (SQLite), and you can view them in the admin panel.
+6. The filenames are saved in the database (SQLite), and you can view them in the admin panel.
 7. To view the list of uploaded filenames via API, you can send a GET request to `http://localhost:8000/api/v1/file`.
 Note that you must have the necessary permissions and be authenticated to access this endpoint.

-# System Dependencies
+## System Dependencies
-# Note: Install JDK to run Tabula for PDF parsing
+ Note: Install JDK to run Tabula for PDF parsing

+## Environment Variables
+Create an `.env` file in the root directory with the following variables:
+SOURCE = ""
+S3_BUCKET = ""

+Note: keep the variables name same, and Ensure to add the `.env` file to `.gitignore` to keep your sensitive information safe.